-Hint: Typically the restart file is a lot bigger in size than the history file, hence one may find that even it is ok to write a single model history output time to a file in netCDF format (frame_per_outfile=1), it may fail to write a restart file.
+Hint: Typically the restart file is a lot bigger in size than the history file, hence one may find that it is even ok to write a single model history output time to a file in netCDF format (frame_per_outfile=1), but it may fail to write a restart file.
 This is because the basic netCDF file support is only 2Gb.
 There are two solutions to the problem.
-The first is to simply set namelist option io_form_restart = 102 (instead of 2), and this will force the restart file to be written into multiple pieces, one per processor.
-As long as one restarts the model using the same number of processors in any case).
-The second solution is to recompile the code using the netCDF large file support option (see section on "Installing WRF" in this chapter).
+The first is to simply set the namelist option io_form_restart = 102 (instead of 2), and this will force the restart file to be written into multiple pieces, one per processor.
+As long as one restarts the model using the same number of processors, this option works well (and one should restart the model with the same number of processors in any case).
+The second solution is to recompile the code using the netCDF large file support option (see the section on "Installing WRF" in this chapter).